mongodb/libmongocrypt/integrating.md

 1. Use MongoCollection.find on the MongoClient connected to the key vault client (which may be the same as the encrypted client).
 Use the filter provided by mongocrypt\_ctx\_mongo\_op.
-2. Feed all resulting documents back with repeated calls to mongocrypt\_ctx\_mongo\_feed.
+2. Feed all resulting documents back (if any) with repeated calls to mongocrypt\_ctx\_mongo\_feed.
 3. Call mongocrypt\_ctx\_mongo\_done.